SpikeNew7774/Lyrjs/README.md

 Headers:
 - Content-Type: {application/json | null}
 - Authorization: {Bearer {Your Spotify App Access Token} | null} if null => Without a token you just get a third of the lyrics that you were supposed to get

+***This may be against Spotify's TOS.
+Be aware that any damages this API causes you, we are not responsible for it.